BarryDigby/CRT_workshop/docs/source/install/nextflow.rst

 Nextflow
 ========

-Please follow the installation steps below to install the latest version of ``nextflow`` on your local machine:
+Please follow the installation steps below to install ``nextflow`` on your local machine:

 .. warning::

     Java 8+ must be installed on your laptop.
 If your version of ``openjdk`` is below 8, please run the code block below.

 .. code-block:: bash